RespiraWorks/Ventilator/README.md

 * Move the JP5 jumper in the upper-middle-center of the Nucleo board to the E5V position.
 This tells the board to expect external power from the PCB.
 This will avoid programming problems.
 If you wish to remove the Nucleo board and work with it on its own without the PCB, move the jumper back to the U5V position to power it from USB.

 ![plug in the nucleo](/ReadmePhotos/IMG_9289.jpg)
 * If you have a X-NUCLEO-IHM03A1 stepper driver accesory, plug that in on top of the Nucleo.
 The long gold pins of this module can get bent so make sure they are straight and they all go into their respective sockets successfully.
 The stepper driver green connectors go in the direction of the white connectors on the mainboard PCB.
+For setting up multiple stepper boards and/or connecting actual steppers, see "Setting Up To Drive Steppers" lower down in this readme.

 ![plug in the stepper driver](/ReadmePhotos/IMG_9307.jpg)
 * If you are using an Rpi 3B+ or 4 with this PCB, plug this into the RPI socket.
 Note that if you have the standoffs fitted, do not overtighen them as this can damage the Pi.